kappaservices/kappaservices/README.md

 * Installation	Instructions Provided / Onsite	Installation	Available	for	Additional	Cost <br/>
 * Extensive	Onsite	Maintenance	Kit<br/>

-The ability to upgrade all system components including processor cores, memory, network backplane & available storage is built into The Kappa Enterprise Edition Data Flow Pipeline.
+The ability to upgrade all system components including processor cores, memory, network backplane & available storage is built into The Kappa Enterprise Edition® Data Flow Pipeline.
 The system will grow along with your computing needs.<br/>

 </b>